SagaSkoyere/Sentencio-Audio-Condense/README.md

 ## How It Works
 1. The Silero VAD neural model assigns a speech probability to each chunk of audio.
 [Read more on this model here](https://github.com/snakers4/silero-vad).
-2. Chunks above a probability threshold are marked by the voice-detection as containing speech.
+2. Sections above a set probability threshold are marked by the voice-detection as likely containing speech.
-3. A two-pass sweep adds a 2-second buffer before and after each identified speech chunk to preserve natural pacing of spoken dialogue.
+3. A forward/backward sweep adds a 2-second buffer before & after each identified speech section to preserve natural pacing of spoken dialogue.
-4. These remaining chunks are then exported into the final condensed/trimmed audio output file.
+4. These remaining audio clips are then exported into the final condensed/trimmed audio output file.

 ---

 ## Potential Improvements
 - Support output formats beyond `.wav`.
-- Explore masking --> trimmed output for higher audio quality.
+- Explore masking --> trimmed output for higher exported audio quality.
-- User-defined settings: buffer duration & speech threshold probability override.
 - Option to always trim beginning and ending of each file by a hardcoded duration (intro/outro songs).
 - Gracefully handle pointing at a single file (instead of a folder).